MQuenu/Mirage-DBLa/README.md

 Usage: $python format_dbl_tables.py Varia_table.csv

-The script will format a csv table containing nucleotide sequences of DBLa clusters, cluster the sequences with a 95% similarity index together (using CDhit) and output a table with newly-generated DBL IDs.
+The script will format a csv table with a column containing nucleotide sequences of DBLa clusters, cluster the sequences with a 95% similarity index together (using CDhit) and output a table with newly-generated DBL IDs.
 See Varia_table.csv for an example of input table, generated from the excel result file of Varia GEM.